-Proper care after heart surgery will result in a shorter recovery time.
+Proper care after surgery will result in a shorter heart surgery recovery time.
 Here are some guidelines for care after leaving the hospital.

 Care of the Incision

 Instructions on care for the incision will be given prior to leaving the hospital.
 Considerations to be aware of include: